 Details: 15 Little Newport Street, WC2H 7JJ | Open daily 11.30am-11pm | £

-Sure, the interiors aren’t much to look at, but the Beijing dumplings here sing – get them fried (‘pot sticker’ style) for an extra £1 and scoff them at one of the old-school jade formica tables.
+The cheery, functional interiors here are made for either pitstop lunches or the kind of spontaneous, late-night dates you see in the movies, but the Beijing dumplings here sing – get them fried (‘pot sticker’ style) for an extra £1 and scoff them at one of the old-school jade formica tables.

 Details: 4-8 Newport Place, WC2H 7JP | Open daily 11.30am-9pm | £

 Roro sees your fish-cone ice cream and macaron sandwich, and raises you… pan-Asian patisserie (including durian mille-crepe cakes) alongside sparkling ombre juice drinks, served inside a Miami pastel-hued café with a shark jutting out from the vertical ‘swimming pool’ placed on one of the walls.